‘Sister Wives’ Star Kody Brown Reveals How He Makes His Money, Discusses Whether He Will Add A Fifth Wife

 The Cheat Sheet recently revealed that the star of Sister Wives has a series of jobs to be a proper provider to his family of 23 people (and growing!).
 His primary job, of course, is what he claims is in advertising, where he serves as an ad sales manager for Bricksoft.

-There’s just one problem: Bricksoft is defunct, and he hasn’t held that job since 2010, when the show debuted on TLC.
+There’s just one problem.
+Bricksoft is defunct, and he hasn’t held that job since 2010 when the show debuted on TLC.

 Then, of course, there’s the issue of the wives having to take on other jobs, such as Robyn’s online boutique (called, of course, My Sisterwife’s Closet), Meri’s bed-and-breakfast (which opened in 2017), and Janelle’s food storage and real estate businesses.

-But as enterprising as all these things seem to be, none of them can be considered a “full-time job,” and certainly not one makes enough to sustain the family on his/her own.
+But as enterprising as all these things seem to be, none of them can be considered a “full-time job,” and certainly not one makes enough to sustain the family.

 It also seemed a little strange that, despite the fact that the Sister Wives had three filed bankruptcies between them, they were able to purchase three houses for themselves in Las Vegas when they fled Utah to escape polygamy prosecution.
 What’s more, in 2014, Robyn’s son Dayton was involved in a horrific ATV accident and had to go through extensive surgery to repair his face, and in 2015, a lien was placed on her Las Vegas home because she didn’t pay the medical bills.